WojciechMula/toys/parse_rfc_date/README.rst

 One of the most difficult part in parsing is conversion from four-character abbreviations of month and weekday into numbers.
-Kendall observed that this transformation might be done by **multiplication by a magic constant** and then extract a few bits of the result word.
+Kendall observed that this transformation might be done by **multiplication by a magic constant** and then extraction of a few bits from the result word.

 Moreover, hash values are not calculated for whole 32-bit values, but 16-bit subwords.
 Thanks to that multiplication can be done alongside other multiplications needed to convert from ASCII to numeric values.

 Although the conversion itself can be done **extremely fast** -- approximately 4 cycles per input string!
-(SSE variant works at 27 cycles) -- but the input validation kills the performance.
+(SSE variant works at 27 cycles) -- the input validation kills the performance.

 Known problems